Garage: Bad Dream Adventure – Tomomi Sakuba

 In this mobile remastered version, almost all images have been retouched, videos have been revised using AI frame interpolation, user-interface and game balance have been improved, and new chapters, subquests and multiple endings have been added.

-Garage: Bad Dream Adventure Reviews
+Get Garage: Bad Dream Adventure on App Store

 Thank you Garage Bad Dream Adventure.

 We really liked the games premise and graphics but we found the setting overly complicated and it had too many mechanics to keep track of.
-Would love a similar but simpler game!
+Would love a similar but simpler game.

 This game was once and still is a rare find, but now this has changed with the mobile release version.
 Coupled with the convenient phones of today, and the language accessibility/translating of many languages that have been added to this game, it is now safe to say Garage: A bad dream adventure will be kept on the shelves for many years to come, effectively saved from obscurity.
 The gameplay is great for such a relic of the 90s and with the new quality of life additions, such as the new map, achievements, etc. This truly is peachy. *Sorry about grammar.